zephyrproject-rtos/zephyr/doc/guides/pm/device.rst

    devices that should not be suspended.
    It is responsability of driver or the application to do any additional configuration required by the device to support it.

+Power Domain
+************

+Power domain on Zephyr is represented as a regular device.
+The power management subsystem ensures that a domain is resumed before and suspended after devices using it.
+When :kconfig:`CONFIG_PM_DEVICE_RUNTIME` is enabled, every time a device is suspended or resumed the same action is done in the domain the device belongs.